What is an IP License and when might you consider licensing Intellectual Property (IP)?

 - Copyright for literature or artistic work; and

-We are often asked for advice and support in intellectual property license negotiations.
+We are often asked for advice and support in appraising intellectual property value to support IP license negotiations.
 In particular, we are asked to provide:

-- Advice on specific license terms to include/exclude, which are reflective of the circumstances, the required business objectives and opportunities afforded by the licensed IP rights
+- advice on specific license terms to include/exclude, which are reflective of the business objectives and opportunities afforded by the licensed IP rights.

-- Insights into markets to guide and influence choosing licensing partners
+- insights into markets to guide the identification of suitable licensing partners.